-Joint Board Gender Composition: A number of authorities are required to publish the gender composition of their Board members and report on current and planned work for Board diversity.
-LVJB is not a listed authority under the Equality Act 2010 (Specific Duties) (Scotland) Amendment Regulations 2016 and therefore is not required to publish the data on board diversity.
+A number of authorities are required to publish the gender composition of their board members and report on current and planned work for board diversity.
+LVJB is not a listed authority under the Equality Act 2010 (Specific Duties) (Scotland) Amendment Regulations 2016.

-12. Employee Information 2019 (workforce profile)
+12. Employee Information